Alyssa Park

 Alyssa Park was appointed to the position of LA Opera's Stuart Canin Concertmaster in 2026.

-She established an enviable international reputation at age 16 for being the youngest prizewinner in the history of the Tchaikovsky International Competition.
-Ms. Park has made numerous recital and orchestral appearances since her professional debut at age 11 with the Cincinnati Chamber Orchestra.
+She established an enviable international reputation at the age of 16 as the youngest prizewinner in the history of the prestigious Tchaikovsky International Competition.
 Her New York City debut recital at Lincoln Center's Alice Tully Hall was critically acclaimed by The New York Times for "an unusually strong technique and a youthful sense of music making."
-Other notable credits include performances with the Ravinia Festival Series, Kennedy Center Recital Series, Oregon Bach Festival, and Rockefeller University in New York City.
+Other notable credits include the Ravinia Festival series, the Kennedy Center recital series, the Oregon Bach Festival, and Rockefeller University in New York City.

-As a soloist, Ms. Park has concertized extensively throughout Europe.
-She has performed with Sir Colin Davis and the Bavarian Radio Symphony Orchestra as well as appearances with the Lausanne Chamber Orchestra, Stuttgart Chamber Orchestra, and the Czech Philharmonic.
-Her performance with the Austrian Radio Symphony at Vienna's Musikverein was featured in a live radio and television broadcast throughout Europe.
-Ms.Park has toured Germany with the Bamberg Symphony orchestra, the Czech Philharmonic ,the Barcelona Orchestra, Mitteldeutsche Rundfunk at the Leipzig Gewandhaus, the Hamburg Philharmonic, and to Spain, Switzerland, and Austria with the Cincinnati Symphony.
-She also appeared as soloist with the orchestras of Sydney, Adelaide, and Tasmania, Australia.
+In Europe, she has performed as a soloist with Sir Colin Davis and the Bavarian Radio Symphony Orchestra, as well as with the Lausanne Chamber Orchestra, Stuttgart Chamber Orchestra, Czech Philharmonic, Austrian Radio Symphony, Bamberg Symphony Orchestra, Barcelona Symphony Orchestra, Mitteldeutscher Rundfunk, and the Hamburg Philharmonic.
+She toured Spain, Switzerland, and Austria with the Cincinnati Symphony.
+In Australia, she also appeared as soloist with the orchestras of Sydney, Adelaide, and Tasmania.

-Ms. Park’s recent seasons included performances in Asia with the Korean Broadcasting Symphony, Japan Philharmonic, and the Singapore Symphony.
-She was also featured with the Berlin Radio Orchestra, Frankfurt Radio Orchestra, Lisbon Symphony, Salzburger Kammerphilharmonie, and Munich Philharmonic.
-She also made her debut at Italy’s Ravello Festival and Holland’s Royal Concertgebouw.
+Past seasons have included performances in Asia with the Korean Broadcasting Symphony, Japan Philharmonic, and the Singapore Symphony.
+She has also appeared with the Berlin Radio Orchestra, Frankfurt Radio Orchestra, Lisbon Symphony, Salzburger Kammerphilharmonie, and Munich Philharmonic, and made her debut at Italy’s Ravello Festival and the Netherlands’ Royal Concertgebouw.

 Ms. Park's recordings can be found on Albany records, Toccata Classics, ARS, and Naxos.